-2. (Required for CDH 5 and CDH 6) To be able to use Spark 2, each user must have their own /home directory in HDFS.
+2. To be able to use Spark 2, each user must have their own /home directory in HDFS.
 If you sign in to Hue first, these directories will automatically be created for you.
 Alternatively, you can have cluster administrators create these directories.